tigera-solutions/fortinet-enablement/modules/installing-calico.md

   manager               True        False         False      35m
   ```

-7. It's time now to expose Calico Enterprise UI externally using [this](./loadbalancer.yaml) `LoadBalancer` service.
+7. It's time now to expose Calico Enterprise UI externally using the `03-loadbalancer.yaml` `LoadBalancer` service.
 It will automatically created an AWS ELB to front Calico Enterprise using a public IP.

   ```
   $ cat 3-loadbalancer.yaml